proxygin/pulseaudio-glue/README.md

 To make it all Awesome
 ======================

 I have include at lua-snippet to put in your AwesomeVM rc.lua.
-This will display a list under the cursor for you to select the output device.
+For `paselector` it will display a list under the cursor for you to select an output device from.
 Remember to update the awful.key to something that makes sense for you, and put paselector somewhere Awesome can find it (e.g. cp or symlink paselector.sh to /usr/bin/paselector).
+Use the `Xf86Audio...`-buttons for volume control. (`xev` can be used to figure out the keycodes)